 9400 Olympic Blvd, Beverly Hills

 This retro-chic boutique hotel was home to Marilyn Monroe during several periods of her life, starting in 1948 and then intermittently for about three years.
-During that time, the property was a residential motel that housed people in the industry including Lucille Ball and Desi Arnaz.
-The hourglass-shaped pool you see today is the same one she once splashed around for photo shoots.
+She was photographed many times at the property, which, back then, was more of a residential apartment building that housed people in the industry including Mae West, Lucille Ball and Desi Arnaz.
+By the summer of 1949 she had met Johnny Hyde, a talent agent at William Morris Agency.
+They moved into a rented house together in Beverly Hills, but she still kept her one-bedroom apartment at the hotel.
+The fantastic part about the Avalon is that the pool area and lobby look much like it did back in the day and the famed hourglass-shaped pool you see today is the same one she once splashed around for photo shoots.

 Beverly Hills Hotel

 Marilyn first lived at the Pink Palace in 1952 in a third-floor room and then off and on while filming different movies until 1960.
 Marilyn and Joe DiMaggio (her third and final husband) stayed at the hotel soon after they were married, in early 1954, while waiting for decorators to finish their home at 508 North Palm Drive in Beverly Hills.
 In 1960, during her last stay to film “Let’s Make Love,” Monroe and husband Arthur Miller lived in Bungalow 20 while her co-star Yves Montand and his wife stayed in the adjacent Bungalow 21.
 The two actors took the movie’s title quite literally and ended up carrying on an affair.
 The next year Monroe and Miller divorced.